- Federico Dimarco scores one and makes another see Italy into semi-finals

 And with the determination they showed to endure 75 minutes with ten men against the physically explosive Zambians, who can write them off now?
 “We are a team with a lot of heart, as it’s extremely tough to play almost an entire match with ten men.
 But we got the result because this team is a real group.
 We have a connection, we’ve been together for a long time and we’re friends.”

-It was not just with his exceptional dead-ball skills – which he became renowned for at the UEFA U-19s last year – that he proved an inspirational force in Suwon, either.
+*Reunion time *It was not just with his exceptional dead-ball skills – which he became renowned for at the UEFA U-19s last year – that he proved an inspirational force in Suwon, either.
 “During the break before extra-time I told the rest of the team that ‘we are going to score, we’re not going to penalties’ and it happened!”

 The opponents who await in Jeonju in the final four know all about this fiercely-competitive full-back.
 A Dimarco brace – one again being a pin-point free-kick – sent England crashing out in the semi-finals in Germany.
 Can the Inter Milan starlet send Italy into another final at the Young Lions’ expense?